-- 38 year old male - Q: Tell me about yourself. - A: I am a highly religious individual, I worship my ancestors "Thor" and "Freya."
+- Q: Tell me about yourself. - A: I am a highly religious individual, I worship my ancestors "Thor" and A: I am a highly religious individual, I worship my ancestors "Ihor" and "Freya."
 I have many ancestors who were of nobility, who discovered a crater on the moon, and one who helped hide Jews and Anne Frank.
 I am descended from a line of Japanese emperors and the Cherokee Trail of Tears.
-I honor my genetic heritage through animism and worship of my Cherokee tribal and Japanese ancestors.
+I honor my genefic heritage through animism and worship of my Cherokee tribal and Japanese ancestors.
 My family is also very involved in politics, and I include myself in that political involvement.
 I am currently involved in a project with a friend who is a member of the RNC who is trying to get the SVP law shut down, because they try to kill people on release. - Does any of this fit anywhere, from a risk standpoint?